OpenMDAO/OpenMDAO/openmdao/docs/features/model_visualization/n2_details.rst

 Toolbar
 -------

 The tool bar to the left of the N2 diagram provides many useful capabilities.

-Zoomed Element
-**************
+Explanations for all the buttons is below.
+Tooltips are also provided for all the buttons as you hover over them.

+View Control
+************
 The model hierarchy display has the notion of a `view`.
 The `view` is defined by the node in the hierarchy that is visible in the diagram.
 Initially, it is the root of the model but if you click on a subsystem, then only the part of the hierarchy beginning at that subsystem is shown.

-You can change the view and zoom into a System by clicking on it.
+You can change the view and zoom into a System by left clicking on it.
 Other parts of the hierarchy are no longer visible.

 The diagram keeps track of the view history and then lets you go back and forth through the history similar to undo and redo in apps.

-The buttons in the first group of the toolbar control the view.

 .. |return_to_root| image:: images/home.png
    :align: middle